 Location: Villefranche, France

-Pictured: View from the fort above the town, Jake getting into his immersion suit, a group picture of the crew in immersions suits.
+Pictured: View from the fort above the town, Jake getting into his immersion suit, a group picture of the crew in immersion suits.

 Related VoyageView All Voyages